 QPSK Quadrature Phase Shift Key (QPSK) modulation sends two bits of information per symbol period with one symbol 90 degrees out of phase with other symbols.
 The four constellation points represented by the coordinates (0.0 - 0.1 - 1.0 - 1.1) represent the four possible combinations.

-Quality of service describes the priority, delay, throughput, and bandwidth of a connection.
-QoS registration How a cable modem makes itself known to the CMTS.
-The cable modem configuration file and authorization are verified and the CoS is negotiated.
+QoS Quality of service describes the priority, delay, throughput, and bandwidth of a connection.

 R

 RAS Remote Access Server